Thirty Years' War: Phase II: French intervention, 1635 to 1648

 However, Condé was unable to fully exploit his victory due to factors affecting all combatants.
 The devastation inflicted by 25 years of warfare meant armies spent more time foraging than fighting, forcing them to become smaller and more mobile, with a much greater emphasis on cavalry.
 Difficulties in gathering provisions meant campaigns started later, and restricted them to areas that could be easily supplied, usually close to rivers.
 In addition, the French army in Germany was shattered at Tuttlingen in November by Bavarian general Franz von Mercy.

 Soon after Rocroi, Ferdinand invited Sweden and France to attend peace talks in the Westphalian towns of Münster and Osnabrück, but negotiations were delayed when Christian of Denmark blockaded Hamburg and increased toll payments in the Baltic.
-This severely impacted the Dutch and Swedish economies, and in December 1643 the Torstensson War began when to stop Christian IV from mediating and sense he had raised the Sound Tolls.
-Torstensson and the Swedes invaded Jutland with Dutch naval support and Horn launched an invasion through Scania.
+This severely impacted the Dutch and Swedish economies, and in December 1643 the Torstensson War began when the Swedes invaded Jutland with Dutch naval support.
+The Swedish attack on Jutland, commanded by Torstensson, was accompanied by another invasion through Scania, led by Gustav Horn.
 Ferdinand assembled an army under Gallas to attack the Swedes from the rear and to support Denmark, which proved a disastrous decision.
 Leaving Wrangel to finish the war in Denmark, in May 1644 Torstensson marched back into Germany.
 Gallas was unable to stop him, and the Danes sued for peace after their defeat at Fehmarn in October 1644.

 In August 1644, the French and Bavarian armies met in the three day Battle of Freiburg, in which both sides suffered heavy casualties.
 Convinced the war could no longer be won, Maximilian now put pressure on Ferdinand to end the conflict.
 Shortly after peace talks restarted in November, Gallas' army disintegrated and the remnants retreated into Bohemia, where they were scattered by Torstensson at Jankau in March 1645.
-Following Jankau Transylvania and its Prince, George I Rákóczi, entered the war and besieged Krems and Brno.
 In May, Bavarians under von Mercy destroyed a French detachment at Herbsthausen, before he in turn was defeated and killed at Second Nördlingen in August.
-This left John George of Saxony isolated, who was forced to sign a six-month truce with Sweden in September, then agreed to remain neutral in the March 1646 Treaty of Eulenberg.
+In September, John George of Saxony signed a six-month truce with Sweden, then agreed to remain neutral in the March 1646 Treaty of Eulenberg.